-The Company follows the policy of underwriting and reinsuring through quota share and excess contracts of insurance which limit the liability of the Company.
-Quota share contracts limit the Company's exposure to 90% of the loss for losses occurring in 2017 and 85% of the loss for losses occurring from 2014 - 2016.
-The Company's retention after quota share is \$630,000 (2016 - \$595,000) in the event of a single loss.
+The Company follows the policy of underwriting and reinsuring through excess contracts of insurance which limit the liability of the Company.
+The Company's retention is \$700,000 (2017 - \$630,000 (net of quota share)) in the event of a single loss.
+The quota share contract in place from 2014 - 2017 was determined to no longer be required, and accordingly, was not renewed in 2018.

-Catastrophe events caused by such actions as wind, hail and sewer backup are events that result in multiple property claims arising from a single occurrence with net incurred claims and adjusting expenses greater than \$100,000 (2016 - \$100,000).
+Catastrophe events caused by such actions as wind, hail and sewer backup are events that result in multiple property claims arising from a single occurrence with net incurred claims and adjusting expenses greater than \$100,000 (2017 - \$100,000).
 These are an inherent risk of property and casualty insurance and contribute to material year-to-year fluctuations in the Company's results of operations and financial condition when they occur.
 The level of catastrophe loss experienced in any year cannot be predicted and could be material to the results of operations and financial position.
-The Company has catastrophe reinsurance that has an upper limit of \$50,000,000 (2016 - \$26,000,000) and which limits the Company's liability, after quota share, to \$1,350,000 (2016 - \$1,275,000) in the event of multiple property claims arising from a single catastrophic event.
-A \$1,000,000 annual aggregate deductible was introduced to the Company's excess of loss reinsurance program in 2017 adding to the Company's overall exposure to losses from catastrophic events.
+The Company has catastrophe reinsurance that has an upper limit of \$60 million (2017 - \$50 million) and which limits the Company's liability to \$1.5 million (2017 - \$1.35 million (net of quota share)) in the event of multiple property claims arising from a single catastrophic event.
+The Company's excess of loss reinsurance program is subject to a \$1 million annual aggregate deductible in relation to catastrophe losses.

 The Company also has an aggregate catastrophe cover that protected the Company against an accumulation of smaller catastrophe losses in the year.

-Catastrophe losses exceeding \$250,000 (2016 - \$250,000) contribute towards the aggregate retention limit from the first dollar, subject to a maximum amount contributed from any one loss occurrence of \$1,500,000.
-The limit is \$2,000,000 in excess of \$5,000,000 (2016 - \$2,000,000 in excess of \$4,000,000).
+Catastrophe losses exceeding \$250,000 (2017 - \$250,000) contribute towards the aggregate retention limit from the first dollar, subject to a maximum amount contributed from any one loss occurrence of \$1.5 million.
+The limit is \$2 million in excess of \$5 million (2017 - \$2 million in excess of \$5 million).

-While there is no guarantee that a catastrophe would not result in claims in excess of the maximum reinsurance coverage, management considers the level of protection prudent.
-Net incurred claims and adjusting expenses from catastrophe events in 2017 amounted to \$4,142,000 (2016 - \$3,989,000).
+While there is no guarantee a catastrophe would not result in claims in excess of the maximum reinsurance coverage, management considers the level of protection prudent.
+Net incurred claims and adjusting expenses from catastrophe events in 2018 amounted to \$5,697,000 (2017 - \$4,142,000).